ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Since 2.1.7
+Fixes to address and city logic.

 Release 2.1.7
 Significant performance increase when processing on large site.
 Added indexes to common columns.
 Add option force password, or set it only on user creation.